 Ogden is a larger medium-sized city located in the state of Utah.
-With a population of 85,444 people and 22 constituent neighborhoods, Ogden is the seventh largest community in Utah.
+With a population of 86,798 people and 24 constituent neighborhoods, Ogden is the eighth largest community in Utah.

-The education level of Ogden citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.60% of adults 25 and older in Ogden have a college degree.
+The education level of Ogden citizens is a little higher than the average for US cities and towns: 23.91% of adults in Ogden have at least a bachelor's degree.

-The per capita income in Ogden in 2010 was $19,475, which is lower middle income relative to Utah and the nation.
-This equates to an annual income of $77,900 for a family of four.
+The per capita income in Ogden in 2018 was $28,695, which is middle income relative to Utah and the nation.
+This equates to an annual income of $114,780 for a family of four.
 However, Ogden contains both very wealthy and poor people as well.

-Ogden is a somewhat ethnically-diverse city.
+Ogden is an extremely ethnically-diverse city.
 The people who call Ogden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ogden residents report their race to be White, followed by Black or African-American.
 Ogden also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.83% of the city’s residents.
-Important ancestries of people in Ogden include German, Irish, Scottish, and Danish.
+People of Hispanic or Latino origin account for 30.33% of the city’s residents.
+Important ancestries of people in Ogden include English, German, Irish, European, and Scottish.

 The most common language spoken in Ogden is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.